 - b.
 Due to delays encountered during negotiations for a licensing agreement to a railroad property, the Project Team excluded a short 23-foot section, Section 3, out of Section 1 to complete construction and restore the site before the moratorium. - c.
 Two years after tie-in of Sections 1 and 2, the Project Team obtained the railroad license agreement and Section 3 was executed. - 4.
-Final Project Scope: The final project scope consists of a 4.96-mile Replacement comprised of 0.320 miles of Accelerated Phase 1B pipe, 8 feet of Phase 2A pipe, 0.25 miles of Incidental pipe, and 358 feet of New pipe.
+Final Project Scope: The final project scope consists of a 4.96-mile Replacement comprised of 0.32 miles of Accelerated Phase 1B pipe, 0.25 miles of Incidental pipe, and 358 feet of New pipe.